juicerq/ralph/README.md

 Ralph will:
 1. Fetch open issues with the configured label (default: `ralph`)
+   - If none found and running in a TTY, opens an interactive selector to pick from all open issues
 2. Run a planner agent (Opus) to analyze dependencies and order issues
 3. Spawn parallel Claude Code agents to implement each issue in isolated git worktrees
 4. Merge completed work back to the current branch
+5. Auto-resolve merge conflicts using Claude Code

 ### CLI Flags